-For the remaining 7 sectors output is constructed by splitting the NAS output data using ASI or NSSO distributions.
-ASI data (annual) has been used for registered manufacturing whereas interpolated ratios from NSSO 56th (2000-01), 62nd (2005-06), 67th (2010-11) and 73rd (2015-16) rounds have been used for Unregistered Manufacturing segments.
-A list of study industries is presented in Table 3.2 showcasing the methodology used to split GVO of certain NAS sectors to match concordance with our classification.
+For the remaining 5 sectors output is constructed by splitting the NAS output data using ASI or NSSO distributions.
+ASI data (annual) has been used for registered manufacturing whereas interpolated ratios from 67th (2010-11) and 73rd (2015-16) rounds have been used for Unregistered Manufacturing segments.
+A list of study industries is presented in Table 3.2 showcasing the methodology used to split GVO of certain NAS sectors to match concordance with our classification for the year 2011 to 2018.

 Table 3.
-2: List of Manufacturing Industries for which Gross Output data is obtained by adjusting data for NAS Industries
+2: List of Manufacturing Industries for which Gross Output is obtained by adjusting data for NAS Industries (Onwards 2011)